 When your home’s air conditioner goes on the fritz you want to get the problem taken care of as promptly as possible.
 Service Experts Heating & Air Conditioning can help you do just that so you can get back to enjoying life with a well-tuned air conditioner.
 Searching for what might be amiss with your air conditioner and if you might need to schedule an AC repair?
 Here’s a short checklist of common AC problems.

 - First things first: check your home’s air filters.
-Old or inefficient air filters are common culprits for turning a perfectly functional and efficient air conditioner into a slow and inefficient one.
-How do you know if you need to change your filters?
-If you don’t know the last time you changed them, it’s almost certainly time for a switch.
+Old or inefficient air filters are notorious for turning a perfectly functional and efficient air conditioner into a slow and inefficient one.
+How do you know if you should change your filters?
+If you can’t remember the last time you changed them, it’s almost certainly time to change them.
 If you’re still not sure, remove the air filter and check for visible dirt.
 If there is visible dust or dirt, throw it out and put a new one in first thing.

 Check the air conditioner

-- If your air filter is still clean, go outside and have a look at the unit itself.
-Sometimes sticks, leaves, and other debris can become lodged in or build up around the housing.
+- If your air filter is fine, go outside and have a look at the unit itself.
+Sometimes sticks, leaves, and other debris can become stuck in or build up around the system.
 Check for these and other immediate signs that something may be amiss.
 Listen for loud or irregular sounds coming from the system as it runs.
-Though you shouldn’t attempt an AC repair on your own, you can trust your instincts to recognize when something looks or sounds incorrect.
+Though you should never try to make an AC repair on your own, you can trust your instincts to recognize when something looks or sounds incorrect.